 Healthy Active Learning

-The Healthy Active Team at Nuku Ora work with school leaders and teachers to support the provision of play, sport and physical education.
-They are taking a needs-based approach and aim to build upon good existing practice and upskill teachers to be more competent and confident in delivering high-quality physical activity experiences.
+The Healthy Active Team at Nuku Ora consists of one Manager, three Advisors and two Community Connectors.
+We work with school leaders and teachers to support the provision of play, sport and physical education.
+We take a needs-based approach and aim to build upon good existing practice and upskill teachers to be more competent and confident in delivering high-quality physical activity experiences.

 The following are some examples of the support that the team offers to schools and kura:

 - Co-teach with syndicates and individual teachers to model good practice and offer hands-on development

 - Deliver PLD to all staff based on the needs of each school